 Petrolly, fallen over, and foxy are all wine tasting descriptors (thanks Wikipedia).
 Cat pee is another, and often describes the smell of New Zealand sauvignon blanc.
 Cat pee smell aside, visiting wineries for a platter and a glass of wine is one of the pleasures we’ve discovered over the last year or so.

-We haven’t been to every winery that serves platters but we’ll give it a good go, any recommendations from readers will be much appreciated.
-We recommend all wineries listed but if you twisted my drinking arm for three favourites I’d say Mills Reef Winery in Tauranga, … Read the rest
+We haven’t been to every winery that serves platters but we’ll give it a good go, any recommendations will be much appreciated.
+We recommend all wineries listed but if you twisted my drinking arm for three favourites I’d say Mills Reef Winery in Tauranga (moved to … Read the rest

 I fell for ‘Blondie’ at Wooing Tree Vineyard, I liked her “delightful aromas of peaches and cream”.
 Next I fell for a love story ….. a couple met over a glass of Wooing Tree, a few years later they said their vows at the vineyard.
 The couple continue a long tradition of Wooing Tree romance.

 The vineyard takes its name from a large pine tree, affectionately known by locals as the Wooing Tree.
-The tree could have succumbed to a chainsaw when the vineyard was being developed – the new owners were unaware it was Cromwell’s lovers … Read the rest
+The tree could have succumbed to a chainsaw when the vineyard was being developed – the new owners were unaware it was Cromwell’s lovers lane.
+Locals campaigned … Read the rest

 A silver coin was planted at Montana Wines (now Brancott Estate) in 1973 as a token of good fortune, in 1975 the first sauvignon blanc vines were planted out of curiosity.
 In 1990 the sauvignon blanc was awarded the ‘Marquis de Goulaine trophy for best Sauvignon Blanc’ at the International Wine and Spirits Competition in London.

-These days Marlborough is the largest wine producing region in the country, according to Wine Marlborough it produces 77% of … Read the rest
+These days Marlborough is the largest wine producing region in the country, according to Wine Marlborough it produces 77% of the country’s … Read the rest